ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

 ## Model Agnostic

 - [ ] Run an initial sales val run in November.
-Use this run to create a task list of issues that should be remedied before modeling season.
+Use this run to create a task list of any issues that should be remedied before modeling season.
 Examples include:
-  - [ ] Are the SD bounds and geography areas sensible?
+  - [ ] Are the standard deviation bounds and geography areas sensible?
   - [ ] Are we excluding too many sales overall or in specific geographies?
-- [ ] If valuations has capacity for our ongoing sale review collaboration:
+If valuations has capacity for our ongoing sale review collaboration:
   - [ ] Reiterate importance of exact data input so that our [transformation script](https://github.com/ccao-data/data-architecture/blob/master/etl/scripts-ccao-data-warehouse-us-east-1/sale/sale-flag_review.R) functions properly
   - [ ] Determine which sales to send.
 In 2025 we opted for current triad, current year sales and we ranked the sales based on algorithmic sales vals' standard deviation numbers.
 Whichever sales had the highest SD distance from the mean (per township) were prioritized for review
   - [ ] Set a deadline for them to return whatever they can review to us
   - [ ] Ingest sale review labels into our data lake
-- [ ] Make sure sales are as up to date as possible — ultimately will need sales through the end of the year.
+- [ ] Make sure sales are as up to date as soon possible — ultimately will need sales through the end of the year.
 The final necessary sales typically arrive by mid January.
 If we don't get sales by this date, we will have trouble delivering the model on time.
   - Stakeholder/point of contact: Valuations Sale Review manager

 ### Data Ingest / Refresh